M66B/NetGuard/FAQ.md

 * if using filtering, when you un/reinstall NetGuard, remember to re-allow NetGuard in AFWall+
 * if using filtering, applications _need_ VPN internet access (check the box to show that option in AFWall+ settings)

+This question was community contributed.
+There is no support on using NetGuard and AFWall+ together.

 <a name="FAQ31"></a>
 **(31) Why can some applications be configured as a group only?**